SiddhanthDubey/EmotionDetector/README.md

     Python File (emotion_detector.py): This Python script allows real-time emotion detection using the trained model.
 It utilizes OpenCV to capture video frames, detect faces, and predict emotions on each frame.

-    OpenCV: The project relies on the OpenCV library to handle real-time video stream processing, face detection, and visualization of emotions.

 Getting Started

 Follow these steps to get started with the real-time emotion detector project: